-These individual Hand Pies taste amazing served warm, room temperature, or even cold.
+These individual Cherry Hand Pies taste amazing served warm, room temperature, or even cold.
 Due to the moist cherry filling and the buttery dough, they stay super moist for days, not that they will last that long.
-Easier to make than full size Pies and can be the perfect Valentine´s day gift this year!
+Easier to make than full-size Pies and can be the perfect Valentine´s day gift this year!

 For the pie crust

-- Flour: Use AP flour with medium protein content.
+- Flour: Use All purpose flour or hig protein content so called strong flour to make the pie crust.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here

 - Salt: An essential ingredient in most of the dessert recipes.
 Balances flavour and enhances other ingredients

 - Sugar: I am using a tiny bit of granulated sugar in the pie dough but it is not necessary.
 In general, pie crust should not be sweet, it is the filling that brings the sweetness.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here